Contract Template

 Stop losing money on Neon Sign Repair Tech projects.

+Send your first 3 contracts for free.
 One hairline fracture during transport or a faulty transformer can turn a profitable repair into a five hundred dollar personal loss.
 Without a signed agreement on glass liability and material costs, you are one broken tube away from working for free.

 Glass Stress and Brittleness